yokiano/code_controller/README.md

    1. XY Controller (ccVec2)
 1. Information pane - displays a dynamically updated strings (ccInfo).
 1. Real time plotter (ccPlot).
-1. Local configuration - Save/Load values to/from a automatically created config file.
+1. Value Registry - Save/Load values to/from a automatically created local file.
 Controllers are initialized with the previously saved value on startup.
-1. Remove and Refactor - after you finish to use a control normally you would go back to the source code to remove the gui elelemnts declarations manually.
-Instead of doing so this feature will remove a controller from the gui panel and will replace the source code declaration of that controller automatically with the current controller value.
+1. Remove and Refactor - after you finish to use a control, normally you would go back to the source code to remove the gui elelemnts declarations manually.
+Instead of doing so this feature will remove a controller from the gui panel AND will automatically replace the source code declaration of that controller with the current controller value.
 Use with care.
 1. Fast resizing - The UI panel is designed for quick resizing and placement so you will spend less time dealing with layouting your windows and panes.